 “More control and more meaningful conversations.”

 The basic idea behind rolling out this new feature was to provide more control to Twitter users.
-Particularly, setting parameters around people who can reply to a tweet will help in preventing abusive and trolling replies.
-Thus, to increase the number of meaningful conversations and to weed out spam replies; Twitter came up with the idea where users can limit who can reply to their tweets.
+Particularly, setting parameters around people who can reply to an auto-tweet will help prevent abusive and trolling replies.
+Thus, to increase the number of meaningful conversations and to weed out spam replies, the Twitter advanced search came up with the idea that users can limit who can reply to their tweets.

-The people who tweet about sensitive or political topics are typical cases that receive the maximum trolls.
+The people who schedule tweets about sensitive or political topics are typical cases that receive the maximum trolls.
 Now, those who want to broadcast a conversation with a specific group of people can do it without any interruptions.

 Feedback of people on ‘limit replies’ feature

 Xie confirmed that beta test feedback was completely positive.
 The people who used this feature said that they felt more comfortable and safe from spam and abusive replies on their tweets.
 People are using this feature to the optimum.

 This feature is more of a complement to, not a replacement for, muting and blocking.
 60% of people who used this setting weren’t already blocking or muting other twitter users during the test period.
 It was also noted that on an average, these settings prevented three abusive replies while adding one potentially abusive retweet with comment.

 The concept of limiting replies was first announced in January 2020, when Twitter’s VP of the product said that they wanted to release this feature with the primary objective of giving more control.
 The feature was then formally rolled out to limited test users in May and made live in August.

 However, the bigger thinking process behind this feature stretches back a lot earlier.
 Since a long time, Twitter has been working on coming up with better ways to prevent its open-ended social platform from being exploited.